The most romantic day of the year is arriving! February 14th has become a signal of love and, in some countries, also of friendship.

 The ceremonies were secret, as they were forbidden by Emperor Claudius II, who claimed that unmarried young men were more useful in war as they lacked sentimental ties.

 The priest decided to flout the orders and continued to perform the marriages.
 Eventually, the inevitable happened, and Claudius II found out about the ceremonies.
-Seeing that his command was not taken seriously, the Emperor ordered the death of priest Valentinus.
+Seeing that his command was not taken seriously, the Emperor ordered the death of Priest Valentinus.

 The sentence was dated February 14th, year 270.
-For this reason, the day was taken to honour the man who would now be remembered as Saint Valentine, for defying the law in the name of love.
+For this reason, the day was taken to honor the man who would now be remembered as Saint Valentine, for defying the law in the name of love.

-While this is not Valentine’s day’s only circulating origin story, as even the Greeks have a myth about St. Valentine (who is depicted as Eros), it is this one that tends to be the most recurrent when discussing its origin.
+While this is not Valentine’s Day’s only circulating origin story, as even the Greeks have a myth about St. Valentine (who is depicted as Eros), it is this one that tends to be the most recurrent when discussing its origin.

 In the 20th century, the tradition exploded, and thanks to Esther A. Howland, the mass marketing of gift cards with romantic themes began.
 This American was the driving force behind the custom, which eventually spread around the world and it became the wonderful holiday we know today.